-(Optional - Windows platforms, Linux and UNIX systems only) The password for the DB2 database that you are migrating.
+(Optional) The password for the DB2 database that you are migrating.

 Ensure that you change all instances of the use of this password.
 If you have created (or changed) the Configuration Manager to use the same user ID and password for its service user ID as well as its database access, you must update all instances at the same time.
 See the description of -a for further details.